Definition and Protective Covenant Requirements

-- All activities of a business will be carried on within the confines of the building.
+- Business activities cannot be carried out beyond the confines of the building.

-- In those instances when outside storage is a necessity, an opaque fence or wall (that is architecturally compatible to the building’s finished materials), or landscaping will shield all items outdoors, so as to effectively screen the view of such storage area from public streets and adjoining properties.
+- In instances when outside storage is a necessity, an opaque fence or wall (that is architecturally compatible with the building’s finished materials), or landscaping will shield all outdoor items.

-- Truck or rail docks should be located at the side yard or rear yard of the building.
+- Truck or rail docks should be located at either the side or rear of the building.

 - Certified Industrial Park properties approved before 2000 may be permitted to maintain front yard truck wells or loading areas where they are required due to design and space limitations.

-- Protective Covenants must state who is responsible for the constant maintenance of the park’s covenants and restrictions, i.e.: owner/developer, municipality, or major property owners.
+- Protective Covenants must state who is responsible for the constant supervision of the park’s covenants and restrictions, i.e.: owner/developer, municipality, or major property owners.